Raunaq98/Decision-Trees/README.md

 The decision tree can be a **regression tree** or a **classification tree**.

+# Stopping Criteria

+One of the most common problems of a decision tree is **over-fitting**.
+This can be avoided if we do not let the tree grow over a certain point.
+Three methods of stopping tree growth are:

+      1. Minimum number of oberservations at an internal node.
+      2. Maximum number of observations at an internal node.
+      3. maximum depth of the tree.

 # Regression Trees

 All regression techniques contain a single output (response) variable and one or more input (predictor) variables.
 The output variable is numerical.
 The general regression tree building methodology allows input variables to be a mixture of continuous and categorical variables.
 A decision tree is generated when each decision node in the tree contains a test on some input variable's value.
 The terminal nodes of the tree contain the predicted output variable values.